Plate girder bridge: Overview

 In a plate girder bridge, the plate girders are typically I-beams made up from separate structural steel plates (rather than rolled as a single cross-section), which are welded or, in older bridges, bolted or riveted together to form the vertical web and horizontal flanges of the beam.
 In some cases, the plate girders may be formed in a Z-shape rather than I-shape.

 The first tubular wrought iron plate girder bridge was built in 1846-47 by James Millholland for the Baltimore and Ohio Railroad.

 Plate girder bridges are suitable for short to medium spans and may support railroads, highways, or other traffic.
 Plate girders are usually prefabricated and the length limit is frequently set by the mode of transportation used to move the girder from the bridge shop to the bridge site.

 Generally, the depth of the girder is no less than 1/15 the span, and for a given load bearing capacity, a depth of around 1/12 the span minimizes the weight of the girder.
 Stresses on the flanges near the centre of the span are greater than near the end of the span, so the top and bottom flange plates are frequently reinforced in the middle portion of the span.
 Vertical stiffeners prevent the web plate from buckling under shear stresses.
 These are typically uniformly spaced along the girder with additional stiffeners over the supports and wherever the bridge supports concentrated loads.

 Deck-type plate girder bridge

 In the deck-type bridge, a wood, steel or reinforced concrete bridge deck is supported on top of two or more plate girders, and may act compositely with them.
 In the case of railroad bridges, the railroad ties themselves may form the bridge deck, or the deck may support ballast on which the track is laid.
-Additional beams may span across between the main girders, for example in the form of bridge known as ladder-deck construction.
+Additional beams may connect the main girders, for example in the form of bridge known as ladder-deck construction.
 Also, further elements may be attached to provide cross-bracing and prevent the girders from buckling.